magepages/mpdocs/docs/google-analytics/index.md

 - **For example**: Catalog page includes information such as: id, name, price, sku,...

 - **Enable Linker**:
   - If you select **Yes**, Google Analytics allows you to view sessions from two related websites (such as separate e-commerce and shopping cart websites) as a session.
 Will cross link and count the number of customers tracking when using the affiliate link.
-Show more Linker Domain (s) fields.
+Show more **Linker Domain(s)** fields.
-  - **Linker Domain (s)**: Enter an additional domain link to add customer tracking from two related websites.
+    - **Linker Domain(s)**: Enter an additional domain link to add customer tracking from two related websites.
 You can import multiple domain links at the same time and be separated by a ",".
 You can configure additional domain links for your site when you go to `Store > Configuration > Web > Base URLs`.
 For example, the current link domain of your site is http://example.com.
 You configure another domain link when changing store view with the same content as http://mageplaza.com.
 So the tracking number of customers will be counted as 2.

-- **Enable Display Features**: Select **No** to enable Google Analytics advertising features (including Remarketing Lists for Search Ads) that can be enabled in Google Analytics from Property Settings> Data Collection.
+- **Enable Display Features**: Select **No** to enable Google Analytics advertising features (including Remarketing Lists for Search Ads) that can be enabled in Google Analytics from `Property Settings > Data Collection`.

 - **Enable IP Anonymization**: Select **Yes** to allow anonymous IP addresses of visits (http requests) sent to Google Analytics.
 And will be sent to the region.